desihub/desidatamodel/doc/DESI_LSS_EDA/index.rst

 intention of changing `eda_prep` to `edav1` once finalized.
 Here, ``_RELEASE_`` defines the data release, like ``sv3`` or ``da02``.
 Only `sv3` will be released publicly with the EDR.
 When ready, the `edav1\sv3` directory will be copied to `/global/cfs/cdirs/desi/public/edr/vac/sv3v1`.
 We will negotiate sym-links as necessary.
-This catalogs are generated using tools from github_lss_repository_
+The catalogs are generated using tools from github_lss_repository_

 .. _github_lss_repository: https://github.com/desihub/LSS